tkozuch/cms-quiz-app-demonstration/README.md

 App is statically built during build process thanks to which doesn't require any api calls which speeds up the website access.

 To store content, a Git based CMS was chosen, thanks to which APP does not require any additional backend code or hosting.
-Everything is provided by Netlify and GitHub repository.

 https://decapcms.org/docs/intro/